thecsw/hugo-blog/content/posts/cansec2018.md

 Connecting to wifi
 ------------------

-Connecting to the `Cansec2018` wifi wasn\'t bad.
+Connecting to the `Cansec2018` wifi wasn't bad.

 Connecting to proxy
 -------------------

 Connecting to the proxy was really bad.
-I wasn\'t sure why all my commands with `export http_proxy=address:port` and so on weren\'t working.
+I wasn't sure why all my commands with `export http_proxy=address:port` and so on weren't working.
 I did all the combinations possible: `http`, `https`, `HTTPS`, `HTTP`, `ftp`, `noproxy` and nothing was working.
 I was on the network without internet access.
 Then, it clicked.
 It was the crappy proxy